pudly/schmopera-hugo/content/articles/in-review-les-contes-dhoffmann.md

 date = "2016-11-16T10:41:00+00:00"
 lastmod = "2016-11-16T15:41:00+00:00"
 publishDate = "2016-11-16T12:27:00+00:00"
-slug = "in-review-les-contes-dhoffmann"
-title = "In review: Les contes d&#039;Hoffmann"
+short_description = "His Hoffmann was strapping, sexy, and desperate, and his open-throated, silvery sound was utterly thrilling.
+He sang with an extraordinary range of colour, and he took us through the vocal evolution of Hoffmann, as he accumulates more and more emotional baggage from his failed affairs." slug = "in-review-les-contes-dhoffmann" title = "In review: Les contes d&#039;Hoffmann"
 +++